wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 1. Selecting a Similarity Measure
 ----------------------------------
 First, you must select a similarity measure.
-The package py_stringmatching currently provides 20 different measures (with plan to add more).
+The package py_stringmatching currently provides 23 different measures (with plan to add more).
 Examples of such measures are Jaccard, Levenshtein, TF/IDF, etc. To understand more about these measures, a good place to start is the string matching chapter of the book "Principles of Data Integration".
 (This chapter is available on the package's homepage.)

 A major group of similarity measures treats input strings as **sequences** of characters (e.g., Levenshtein, Smith Waterman).
 Another group treats input strings as **sets** of tokens (e.g., Jaccard).
 Yet another group treats input strings as **bags** of tokens (e.g., TF/IDF).
 A bag of tokens is a collection of tokens such that a token can appear multiple times in the collection (as opposed to a set of tokens, where each token can appear only once).

-For the currently implemented 20 similarity measures, we have:
+For the currently implemented 23 similarity measures, we have:
-  * sequence-based measures: affine gap, Hamming distance, Jaro, Jaro Winkler, Levenshtein, Needleman Wunsch, partial ratio, partial token sort, ratio, Smith Waterman, token sort.
+  * sequence-based measures: affine gap, bag distance, editex, Hamming distance, Jaro, Jaro Winkler, Levenshtein, Needleman Wunsch, partial ratio, partial token sort, ratio, Smith Waterman, token sort.
   * set-based measures: cosine, Dice, Jaccard, overlap coefficient, Tversky Index.
   * bag-based measures: TF/IDF.
   * phonetic-based measures: soundex.

-(There are also two hybrid similarity measures: Monge Elkan and Soft TF/IDF.
+(There are also three hybrid similarity measures: Monge Elkan, Soft TF/IDF, and Generalized Jaccard.
 They are so called because each of these measures uses multiple similarity measures.
 See their descriptions in this user manual to understand what types of input they expect.)

 At this point, you should know if the selected similarity measure treats input strings as sequences, bags, or sets, so that later you can set the parameters of the tokenizing function properly (see Steps 2-3 below).